BrightspaceUI/core/components/filter/README.md

 **NOTE: This component is a work-in-progress and not ready for consumer use yet.**

 Filter components are often used in conjuction with [tables](../../components/table) and allow users to select a subset of the presented data based on a set of parameters.
+Filter dimensions provide methods for entering parameters for a wide range of data types.

 <!-- docs: demo align:start autoSize:false size:large -->
 ```html